Memoir Proofreading FAQ

 Our best answers to your best questions

 We believe that every memoir can benefit from proofreading.
 After reading this FAQ page on proofreading memoir, give us a ring at 207-353-5454 to set up your proofreading consultation.

 Q. Can I see a sample of the proofreader’s work?

 A. We can certainly understand your wish to check the memoir proofreading ability of a professional before you engage for services.
 In the end, the finished product is still the author’s creation.
 Authors can always override a proofreader’s suggested changes, which can occur if the author is striving to maintain what s/he calls “voice” or is simply enamored of the original text.

 A goal of proofreading a memoir is to serve as a defender of the quality AND the voice of the manuscript, but the author always has the final say.
-For this reason, in this memoir proofreading FAQ, as much s we want to, it is difficult to say we can offer you a finished product to convey the proofreader’s ability and expertise.
-You will always get the author’s product.
+For this reason, in this memoir proofreading FAQ, as much as we want to, it is difficult to agree we can offer you a finished product to convey the proofreader’s ability and expertise.
+You will always get the author’s writing.
 But here is a sample anyway.